 Our family histories are filled with stories of overcoming hardship: Families surviving the Great Depression, communities facing oppression, neighbors weathering natural disasters, sacrificing during world wars.

-	In celebration of the strong women in our family trees, here—in their own words—are some of the most inspiring stories of fierce female ancestors from Ancestry® customers.
+In celebration of the strong and incredible women in our family trees, here—in their own words—are some of the most inspiring stories of fierce female ancestors from Ancestry® customers.

 “My grandma, Rosalia Schaffer, was a strong woman during the Great Depression.
 When the dust clouds started rolling over farms in Rush County, Kansas, she thought it was ‘a sign of the end of the world.’

 “But she didn’t just fold up into a ball and cry.
 She kept fighting side by side with Grandpa to keep the farm going.